Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Experiments

-As mentioned, parameters $\alpha$ and $\gamma$ will affect the performances of weighted and focal loss, and a parameter search is often deemed necessary in Machine Learning models.
-Therefore, in our experiments, grid search is applied through the \texttt{GridsearchCV()} of \textit{Scikit-learn} to explore the optimal models.
-The searching range of $\alpha$ is set to $[0.2,0.4,0.6,0.8,1.0]$ and parameter $\gamma$ is selected from the candidacies of $[1.0,1.5,2.0,2.5,3.0,3.5,4.0]$.
-Notice that $\alpha$ is set to less than $1$ in the experiments since the number of data points with '1' label (patients) are the majority class of the dataset.
+The original literature \cite{sakar2019parkinson} demonstrated the classification performances with seven conventional classification algorithms and two ensemble approaches.
+The experiments in the original literature were conducted with leave-one-object-out cross validation.
+To keep consistent with the original system, the same cross validation setup is applied in this paper.
+Furthermore, the results in \cite{sakar2019parkinson} illustrate a high accuracy and relatively lower $F_1$ score, indicating that the classifiers failed to tell the two classes clearly and likely achieved the performance by overwhelming predicting the majority class.
+This is an unfavourable behavior in label-imbalanced classification, and one advantage of \textit{Imbalance-XGBoost} is that it does not suffer from this problem.
+This characteristic can be further verified by the ROC and Precesion-Recall (PR) curves in figures 2-4.
 To conduct the leave-one-object-out cross validation, the correctness collection function mentioned in section \ref{subsec:builtinscore} is applied.
 By collecting results of True\_Positive (TP), True\_Negative (TN), False\_Positive (FP), and False\_Negative (FN), the confusion metric can be obtained and accuracy and $F_1$ score are computed accordingly.
-The records are evaluation in a \textit{per-record} manner, which means the 3 records of one object (patient/healthy individual) will be evaluated individually, and 3 counts of the correctness will be added.
+The records are evaluated in a \textit{per-record} manner, which means the 3 records of one object (patient/healthy individual) will be evaluated individually, and 3 counts of the correctness will be added.